 Now you know how to choose bridesmaids, it’s time to pop the question

 We’ve given you a heads-up on how to choose bridesmaids.
 In summary, it should be someone who you love, trust, and respect.
-Be they relatives or friends, ladies or gents, the right bridesmaids will endeavor to make the day special for you.
+Be they relatives or friends, ladies or gents, married or single, the right bridesmaids will endeavor to make the day special for you.

 Asking someone to be your bridesmaid demonstrates your friendship and how much you think of them, memorably pop the question and watch their face light up.